What is it, exactly?

 Raw milk is a real food, a whole food.
 Homogenized/pasteurized milk leads to allergies precisely because it is not natural.
 Alternatives to raw milk would be coconut milk (unsweetened), almond milk, flax milk, hemp milk, but no soy milk please.

-Regular supermarket milk comes from cows raised in factory farms, fed antibiotics to fatten them up, fed female hormones for the same reason, fed junk food–for the same reason…nothing good can come from drinking this milk.
-Besides, you don’t want to support this cruelty with your dollars.
+Regular supermarket milk comes from cows raised in factory farms, fed antibiotics (the very things that cause ITP!) to fatten them up.
+They’re also fed female hormones for the same reason, fed junk food…nothing good can come of this.
+Besides, you don’t want to support this cruelty and insanity with your dollars.

 Even though the above-illustrated dietary change might seem simple and sensible, the children with this disease, I have found, are mostly addicted to junk food!
-Maybe this is a problem across the board with everyone’s child; but, it makes it very difficult to help these kids!
-And the parents are enablers because they don’t want to take their child’s favorite “foods” away “at a time like this”.
+Maybe this is a problem across the board with everyone’s child?
+But, it makes it very difficult to help children who have a disease!

-I find that these kids are eating utterly nonsensical things that can’t possibly support life–things like white bread, rolls, bisquits, pizza, Chicken McNuggets, French fries…and so on, but hardly any vegetables or fruit at all!
-And the parents will say, “But he’s very picky, it’s very hard to get him to eat,” and “he’s very stubborn,” but, it’s the parents who are bringing this food home!
+I find that these kids are eating utterly nonsensical things that can’t possibly support life–things like white bread, rolls, biscuits, pizza, Chicken McNuggets, French fries…and so on, but hardly any vegetables or fruit at all!
+And the parents will say, “But he’s very picky!”
+That’s because sweets and carbs are addicting and make real food seem unappetizing!

-I have said to these parents, “You simply have to explain to the child that junk food is maintaining this disease, and remind him of how much he doesn’t like the hospital!”
+I have said to these parents, “You simply have to explain to the child that junk food is keeping this disease going, and remind him of how much he hates the hospital!”

 My understanding is that kids don’t like being sick.
 They don’t like needles and they don’t like doctors!

-They are only too happy to cooperate once you explain to them that junk food is keeping this disease going!
+They are only too happy to cooperate once you explain to them that junk food just means more trips to the hospital!
 The trouble is, the parents are not, themselves, convinced that there is anything wrong with processed food!
 After all, how can it possibly be bad?
 Everyone else is eating it!
-So, because they are not convinced, they convey mixed messages to their child, half-heartedly suggesting that the child shouldn’t eat French fries and should try this wonderful salad instead.
-The child thinks he has some sort of choice and says NO!
-The parents, of course, cave in because they want their child to be happy.
+(But trust me, they’re sick too, you just can’t see it!)

 What Else Contributes to This Disease?